 Property Date acquired Land and activity Date sold 1 (C Road) May 2017 Investment property purchased before Hemi and Kirrily went overseas on their "OE", so they could get a foot on the property ladder.
 They rented out the property from the time of purchase until they sold it.
 November 2021 2 November House purchased when Hemi and Kirrily returned to NZ and sold their investment property.
 Property held in a trust over which Kirrily is a trustee with significant control.
 The couple lived in it for the period of ownership.
 October (A Street) 2021 2024 3 September Inherited Kirrily's father's unit following his death.
 The couple listed the unit for sale soon after, and never lived in it.
 October (H Street) 2024 2024 4 November When Kirrily and Hemi inherited the H Street property, they decided to sell it and the A Street property and buy a larger house (the K Avenue property) and a bach (the B Esplanade property).
 They lived at the K Avenue property for the period of ownership.
-February (K Avenue) 2024 2025 5 November Seaside bach purchased with the proceeds of the A Street and H Street properties.
+February (K Avenue) 2024 2025 5 November Seaside bach purchased with the proceeds from the sales of the A Street and H Street properties.
 The couple stayed in the bach most weekends during the period of ownership.
 They sold both the bach (the B Esplanade property) and the K Avenue property when Kirrily was diagnosed with a life-threatening illness.
 The couple decided to use their equity to fund experimental medical treatment in Germany.
-February (B Esplanade) 2024 2025 line periods and there are no other potentially relevant provisions.
+February (B Esplanade) 2024 2025

+The sales of the C Road and A Street properties are not potentially subject to tax under any of the land sale rules in the Act as those sales were outside the relevant bright-line periods and there are no other potentially relevant provisions.
 The H Street property is also not subject to tax because an exception to the 2-year bright-line test applies for inherited properties (and again, there is no other potentially relevant provision).

-The sales of the C Road and A Street properties are not potentially subject to tax under any of the land provisions in the Act as those sales were outside the relevant bright-